zhenglab/MCAD-MM/README.md

 The data and code in this repo are released under the [Apache 2.0 license](LICENSE).

 ## Acknowledgement
+The benchmark data of this study is derived from the DCLDE Oahu passive acoustic dataset obtained through NOAA PIFSC's 2017 Hawaiian Islands Cetacean and Ecosystem Assessment Survey (HICEAS).
+The original data was edited and annotated by the DCLDE 2022 working group (Yano et al. 2018) [https://www.soest.hawaii.edu/ore/dclde/dataset/].
+We further processed the audio data into spectrograms suitable for deep learning applications.

 We would like to express our gratitude to the contributors of the following codebases and data products:

 - [hustvl/Vim](https://github.com/hustvl/Vim)